ballarat-hackerspace/association/rules-of-the-association.md

 **Note**

-In addition to certain matters specified in the Act, a special resolution is required—
+In addition to certain matters specified in the Act, a special resolution is required-

   - (a) to remove a committee member from office ;
   - (b) to alter these Rules, including changing the name or any of the purposes of the Association.

 ### 40 Determining whether resolution carried

-**(1)** Subject to subsection (2), the Chairperson of a general meeting may, on the basis of a show of hands, declare that a resolution has been—
+**(1)** Subject to subsection (2), the Chairperson of a general meeting may, on the basis of a show of hands, declare that a resolution has been-

   - (a) carried; or
   - (b) carried unanimously; or
   - (c) carried by a particular majority; or
-  - (d) lost—
+  - (d) lost-

 and an entry to that effect in the minutes of the meeting is conclusive proof of that fact.

-**(2)** If a poll (where votes are cast in writing) is demanded by three or more members on any question—
+**(2)** If a poll (where votes are cast in writing) is demanded by three or more members on any question-

   - (a) the poll must be taken at the meeting in the manner determined by the Chairperson of the meeting; and
   - (b) the Chairperson must declare the result of the resolution on the basis of the poll.